mohit00/LendingClubCaseStudy/README.md

 ## Contact
-Created by joiin effort of Mohit Naithani and Pratik Subhash katke
+Created by join effort of Mohit Naithani and Pratik Subhash katke